-A young working couple aged 29 and 31, first-time buyers, purchased a 72 sqm 3-bedroom in the golden triangle of Charenton-le-Pont for 540,000 euros, or 7,500 euros per sqm.
-Home Select, property hunter at Home Select, negotiated the property 5.3% below the asking price of 570,000 euros.
-The search was completed in four weeks.
+A young working couple of 29 and 31, first-time buyers, bought a 72 sqm 3-room in the golden triangle of Charenton-le-Pont for 540,000 euros, or 7,500 euros per sqm.
+Home Select, property hunter at Home Select, negotiated the flat 5.3% below the asking price of 570,000 euros.
+The search took four weeks.

 Mission overview